fbpx

 SARAH NASH GATES AWARD

 Sarah Nash Gates was a costume designer, educator, and President of URTA from 2007 to 2010.
 A founder of Theater Puget Sound in Seattle, Sarah Nash Gates was an early pioneer in promoting the professionalism of the costume design industry, helping to elevate the respect costume designers received in the workplace.
-In celebration of her lasting impact on the costume design profession and in continuation of her mentorship of early career professionals, the Sarah Nash Gates award will be granted annually to up to two costume design candidates returning to graduate school after working in the industry.
+In celebration of her lasting impact on the costume design profession and in continuation of her mentorship of early career professionals, the Sarah Nash Gates award will be granted annually to up to two costume design candidates returning to graduate school after having worked in a costume related field.
 The award recipient(s) will receive free registration for the upcoming year’s URTA Auditions and Interviews.

-Prior to applying for the Sarah Nash Gates Award, candidates should review all URTA requirements and should have begun, but not submitted, their URTA application.
-To apply for the award candidates must meet the following criteria:
+Prior to applying for the Sarah Nash Gates Award, candidates should review all URTA requirements and should have begun, but not submitted, their URTA registration.
+To apply for the award, candidates must meet the following criteria:

-• Planning to attend the upcoming year’s URTA Auditions and Interviews
+• Planning to attend the upcoming URTA Auditions & Interviews for costume design

-• Have started, but not submitted, their URTA application
+• Having started, but not yet submitted, their URTA registration on Acceptd

 Applicants will need to submit the following to be considered for the award: